MrAlders0n/MeshCore-NCR/docs/meshcore/flash-companion.md

 ## Flashing a Companion Node

+!!! warning "USB Serial Drivers"
+    You may need to install drivers on your computer to connect to your device.

 The easiest way to flash a MeshCore-supported node is by using the official web flasher tool in **Google Chrome**:

 **[MeshCore Web Flasher](https://flasher.meshcore.co.uk/)**